December 13, 2022

 • OCPA is operating appropriately and transparently as discussed in the Required Board Communications conclusion

-As an independent not-for-profit community choice energy provider, OCPA’s experienced management team is fulfilling the mission of OCPA to provide cleaner, renewable electricity choices at competitive rates, and invest in innovative programs that benefit residents, businesses, the environment and the economy in our communities.
+As an independent not-for-profit community choice energy provider, OCPA’s experienced management team is fulfilling the mission of OCPA to provide cleaner, renewable electricity choices at stable rates, and invest in innovative programs that benefit residents, businesses, the environment and the economy in our communities.

 The audit is the second independent audit of OCPA’s financial statements.
 The first was completed on December 21, 2021, also by Pisenti and Brinker.